clulab/tomcat-text/wiki/Replaying_Metadata.md

 git clone https://github.com/clulab/tomcat-text
 ```

-If you have the repos already installed, make sure you have the latest version of the master branch:
+If you have the repos already installed, make sure you have the latest version of the master branch in each with:

 ```
 git checkout master